yuhsinho/nodeSchool/README.md

-My solutions in JavaScript for the online tutorial "nodeSchool".
+My solutions in JavaScript for the challenge/tutorial "nodeSchool".

 NODESCHOOL is an open source workshops that teach web software skills.